This page will be updated with information throughout the year. Keep popping in to find out what is going on in Year 5.

 We will continue to develop our mastery approach to mathematics developing their reasoning, problem solving and fluency.
 We will be developing area and perimeter.
 Children will be calculating rectilinear shapes and using formula to work out the areas of squares and rectangles.
 We will consolidate the learning from Year 4 and start to bridge the gaps from missing units.
 The four operations will be covered throughout the term along with interpreting data and area and perimeter.
 They will need to continue to learn their times tables up to 12x12.
 Each week we will focus on a mathematical concept in arithmetic to consolidate their understanding.
 Weekly Times Table Rockstar battles will also be set up for the children to participate and compete in.

 PE kits should be in school at all times.
 Children will take them home at half term to be washed and ready for the next half term.
 The kit should include: a white t-shirt, royal blue shorts and black PE pumps.
 Plain black or navy jogging bottoms can be worn in the winter.
 PE kits can be purchased from the office.
 Please make sure that your child takes off any jewellery before coming into school.
 If your child is unable to participate in PE, please send them in with a note.

 PE lessons take place on:

-Your child will be tested on their spellings every Friday.
+Your child will be tested on their spellings every Friday morning.